sumukhaithal6/Customer-Feedback-Analysis/README.md

 # Customer-Feedback-Analysis
-Find the most burning issues of the company based on reviews on TripAdvisor
+Find the most critical issues of the company based on reviews on TripAdvisor